 - Schedules for postsecondary option classes are also required

-- CSI has developed a new summary sheet that each school will need to complete and provide along with the submission of their calendar and bell schedules.
+Each CSI school will need to once again complete this document and provide it along with the submission of their calendar and bell schedules.
 The summary sheet with embedded instructions is at Calendar Bell Summary Sheet.
-There is also a completed example file available to download.
+There is also a completed example file available to download on that same page.